High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

 In this study we use high quality and well-characterized single crystals of \CVS obtained from two different sources.
 Samples grown at UCSB (dubbed sample 2) followed the previously published procedure found in \cite{Ortiz2020} and related publications, while samples grown at MPI-Dresden (dubbed sample 1) followed the previously published procedure found in \cite{Huang2022} and related publications.
 The crystal structure of \CVS and photos of two example crystals from the two sources are presented in Fig.~\ref{fig:kerr_data_crystal structure}.
-Specific heat data obtained on these crystals show the ``standard'' sharp first-order transition peak at 93.5 K as is shown in Fig.~\ref{fig:kerr_data}.
-This charge density transition is also marked by the kink in DC resistance and the pronounced peak in its first derivative $dR/dT$ as shown in Fig.~\ref{fig:resistance_data}.
-In the $dR/dT$ curve, especially in sample 2, there is an additional feature of a dispersive line shape centered at $T_A\approx 37$ K, close to the temperatures where a kink was observed in NMR $1/T_1T$ \cite{Song2022} and where the electronic magneto-chiral anisotropy (eMChA) was observed in nonlinear transport \cite{Guo2022}, suggesting an additional phase transition.
-However, as we aim to perform optical measurements on these crystals, with beam diameter of $\sim10$ to $20 \ \mu$m, it is particularly important to confirm that the probed optical volume shows the transition.
-This is done through reflectivity measurements (see Fig~\ref{fig:refl_data} below) that are taken simultaneously with the Kerr effect data as well as in Kerr effect measurements in the presence of magnetic field (Fig.~\ref{fig:kerr_data}).
+Specific heat data obtained on these crystals show the ``standard'' sharp first--order--like transition peak at 93.5 K as is shown in Fig.~\ref{fig:kerr_data}.
+This charge density transition is also marked by the kink in DC resistance and the pronounced peak in its first derivative $dR/dT$ as shown in Supplemetary Figure \cite{supp}.
+Moreover, we observe two additional features in the $dR/dT$ curve.
+There is a dispersive line shape close to the temperatures where a kink was observed in NMR $1/T_1T$ \cite{Song2022} and where the electronic magneto-chiral anisotropy (eMChA) was observed in nonlinear transport \cite{Guo2022}, suggesting an additional phase transition.
+Also there is a small bump in resistance derivative happening at temperatures below $T^*$ which could be related to either onset of CDW along $c$ direction or to formation of $4a_0$ stripe order \cite{Li2023}.
+Importantly, we also detect onset of charge order simultaneously with Kerr effect measurements within the same optical volume through reflectivity and coherent reflection ratio measurements.